dmoody256/mongo/docs/build_system_reference.md

 ```

 #### build-time Libdeps Linter
 If there is a build-time issue, the build will fail until it is addressed.
-The linting feature will be on by default and takes about half a second to complete in a full enterprise build (at the time of writing this), but can be turned off by using the --libdeps-linting=off option on your SCons invocation.
+This linting feature will be on by default and takes about half a second to complete in a full enterprise build (at the time of writing this), but can be turned off by using the --libdeps-linting=off option on your SCons invocation.

 The current rules and there exemptions are listed below: